ashavish/graph_rag/README.md

 # Graph RAG System

 A modular Graph-based Retrieval-Augmented Generation (RAG) system with separate training and inference pipelines.
+This repo uses Llama Index to demo a simple Graph RAG pipeline.

 ## Overview

-This system creates knowledge graphs from documents and allows you to query them using natural language.
+This system creates knowledge graphs from markdown files and allows you to query them using natural language.
 The training and inference phases are completely separated, allowing you to:

-1. **Train once**: Build knowledge graphs from your documents
+1. **Train once**: Build knowledge graphs from your markdowns
 2. **Query many times**: Ask questions using stored graphs without reprocessing

 ## Architecture